YassinEldeeb/mesh-hive-demo/README.md

 HIVE_REGISTRY_TOKEN=YOUR_VALUE \
 HIVE_CDN_ENDPOINT=YOUR_VALUE \
 HIVE_CDN_KEY=YOUR_VALUE \
-npm run mesh-serve
+npm run start
 ```

-Then, restart the gateway, and navigate to `http://localhost:4000/graphql`, you'll see the supergraph served from the published subgraphs through Hive, and GraphQL Mesh will handle polling based on your configuration so when there are new Supergraph versions composed in Hive, Mesh will pick it up automatically! 🎉
+Then, restart the gateway, and navigate to `http://localhost:4000/graphql`, you'll see the supergraph served from the published subgraphs through Hive Console, and Hive Gateway will handle polling based on your configuration so when there are new Supergraph versions composed in Hive, Gateway will pick it up automatically! 🎉

 #### 6. Usage reporting

-Mesh will also collect and report the operations sent through it to Hive, head to `http://localhost:4000/graphql` and send some requests.
+Gateway will also collect and report the operations sent through it to Hive, head to `http://localhost:4000/graphql` and send some requests.
 Wait for a few seconds, then go to the Hive dashboard and navigate to the **"Insights"** tab.
-You'll see various metrics and charts related to the operations executed against your GraphQL Mesh gateway!
+You'll see various metrics and charts related to the operations executed against your Hive Gateway gateway!

 ![](./images/insights.png)